gary-archer/oauth.mobilesample.android/README.md

 ## Further Information

 * See the [API Journey - Client Side](https://authguidance.com/api-journey-client-side/) for further information on the app's behaviour
-* Further details about the Android app are provided, starting in the [Code Sample Overview](https://authguidance.com/android-code-sample-overview/) blog post
+* Further details specific to the Android app are provided, starting in the [Code Sample Overview](https://authguidance.com/android-code-sample-overview/) blog post

 ## Programming Languages